BlueDragon23/SimMansion/docs/Overview.md

 Money and social accumulate over time.
 The other stats are quantities, where certain thresholds (scaled to number of people) grant certain benefits.

 - Money.
 Pretty simple conceptually.
 The main resource used to get new rooms/room upgrades.
-Earned by "work" rooms and some events
+Earned by "work" rooms and some events.
+Expended in some higher quality rooms
+	- Rooms can be disabled, to prevent entering a fail state
 - Occupancy.
 How many beds do you have for people.
 Probably split into occupants + guest space
 - Leisure.
 Artistic or athletic pursuits to relax
 - Comfort.
 Food, lounges, bathrooms.
 Things that make you feel at home.
 Definitely overlaps with leisure in a tricky way.
 Some rooms will provide both, and I think that's ok